mayosmith/inverted_index/README.md

+~Documents Search Experment~

-creates inverted index for html files and performs a query
+creates inverted index for many html files then performs a query

 How to run this experiment: